Introduction

 Symbiosis

-Co-dependency occurs because of symbiosis.
-It is psychological phenomenon.
+Symbiosis is a psychological phenomenon.
+Co-dependency results.
 One may depend on another's Parent, Adult or Child in problem solving and ending situations.
-It is natural phenomenon in children - they are dependent on their care-takers or guidance and advise during growing years.
+It is a natural phenomenon in children - they are dependent on their care-takers for guidance and advise during growing years.
 It is unhealthy when it happens or occurs in grown up adults.
-A husband may depend on wife (at psychological level) for love and affection and the wife for ideas and decisions.
-The wife has contributed her Child and the husband his Adult.
+A husband may depend on his wife (at psychological level) for love and affection and the wife may depend on her husband for ideas and decisions.
+The wife has contributed her Child and the husband his Adult when this symbiosis occurs.

-Parent and Child competitive symbiosis occurs when persons haggle to have a superior Parent or Child role in a relationship.
+Parent and Child competitive symbiosis occurs when people haggle, to have a superior Parent or Child role in a relationship.

 Redefining